Overcoming Hallucinations with the Trustworthy Language Model

 Diagnosis0.6140.6540.711

-Additional benchmarks are presented in the Appendix, in particular with another version of TLM built around GPT-3.5 instead of GPT-4.
-Our studies reveal that TLM can reduce the error rate (incorrect answers) of GPT-4 by up to 10% and the error rate of GPT-3.5 by up to 22%.
+Additional benchmarks are presented in the Appendix, in particular with other versions of TLM built around GPT-4o mini, GPT-4o, GPT-3.5, o1-preview, Claude 3 and 3.5 Sonnet instead of GPT-4.
+The benchmarks reveal that TLM can reduce the error rate (incorrect answers): of GPT-4 by up to 10%, of GPT-4o by up to 27%, of GPT-4o mini by up to 34%, of GPT-3.5 by up to 22%, of o1-preview by up to 20%, of Claude 3 Haiku by up to 24%, and of Claude 3.5 Sonnet by up to 20%.
 The trustworthiness estimates output by TLM are significantly more effective for catching bad answers, across different evaluation metrics, datasets, and LLMs.

 Conclusion

-This article shows how the TLM technology can boost the reliability of any LLM application via trustworthiness scores and more accurate responses.
-You can use Cleanlab’s TLM built on top of popular LLMs, or contact us to convert your own LLM into a TLM (requires no additional training of the LLM or access to its training data or model weights).
+This article shows how the TLM technology can boost the reliability of any LLM application.
+Use TLM trustworthiness scores to automatically catch bad outputs from any LLM in real-time.
+Additionally use TLM to produce more accurate responses than any base LLM model.
+You can use Cleanlab’s TLM built on top of popular base LLMs, or contact us to convert your own LLM into a TLM (requires no additional training of the LLM or access to its training data or model weights).

 Of course, there’s no free lunch.
 TLM requires extra computation in order to provide these benefits.
-It internally calls the underlying LLM multiple times to self-reflect on candidate responses and assess the consistency between candidate responses.
+It internally calls the underlying LLM multiple times to self-reflect on candidate responses, compute probabilistic measures, assess the semantic consistency between candidate responses.
 Learn more via the documentation.
 TLM is thus most useful for higher-stakes AI applications that require reliability and no unchecked hallucinations.

 Resources